 Every time a user conducts a search, Google analyzes and predicts the conversion value of products being advertised using machine learning.
 Based on these predictions, Google adjusts your bids to maximize your returns.

-For example, if the Google algorithm determines that a search has a high likelihood of generating a high-value conversion, then Google bids high on that search.
+For example, if the Google algorithm determines that a search is likely to generate a high-value conversion, Google will bid higher on that search.
 Otherwise, it bids low.

 But before you can use this strategy, you’ll have to determine a realistic number to set as your target.
 This is crucial, considering the bids being placed will depend on this value.